mcjauregui/deep-learning-challenge/README.md

 ![Opt_03_b](https://github.com/mcjauregui/deep-learning-challenge/assets/151464511/70069f02-6fc2-4456-aad9-becf7708853f)

 The highest accuracy score of any of the model versions was 0.664, or 66.4%.
 This result came from the first modification to the initial model, the one with 3 layers and 25 nuerons.
 Subsequent 'boosts' were unsuccessful in yielding a higher accuracy value.
 In fact the results of the second and third model modifications yielded lower accuracy scores.

+Summary:
+None of the model versions were able to reach the 75%+ target.
+In looking at the input data, this does not surprise me.
+The data set appears to be a snapshot of the nonprofits at the time of application to the foundation, plus a 1 or 0 value indicating whether they used their grant successfully.
+The data do not reflect any behavioral characteristics of the nonprofits during their usage of their foundation grants.
+I would bet that a variable reflecting whether the nonprofit paid its staff and suppliers on time during the period the grant was in effect, for example, would be a more relevant predictor of outcome (success) than type of nonprofit or the size range of its income.